EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 ## Server Side Filtering

 We have also added the ability to filter both reads and subscriptions on the server-side.
 You can filter by either event type or stream name.
+Thanks for [@Yspadadden](https://github.com/Yspadadden) for providing the inspiration for this feature.

 The intention here is to remove the need for having to setup and use projections when you only want to subscribe to a stream containing specific events.